mongodb-js/connect-backbone-to-react/README.md

   // Uses instanceof, and throws an error if instanceof returns false.
   // By default no modelTypes are defined.
   modelTypes: {
-    user: Backbone.Model,
+    user: UserModel,
   },
 };

 const { connectBackboneToReact } = require('connect-backbone-to-react');

-// Create our Connected HoC.
-const MyComponentConnected = connectBackboneToReact(mapModelsToProps, options)(MyComponent);
+// Create our Connected Higher order Component (HOC). const MyComponentConnected = connectBackboneToReact(mapModelsToProps, options)(MyComponent);

 // Map your Backbone Model and Collections to names that will be provided to
 // your mapModelsToProps function. const modelsMap = {
-  user: userModel,
+  user: userInstance,
   allUsers: userCollection,
 },

 ReactDOM.render(
-  // Pass the modelsMap to the HoC via the models prop.
+  // Pass the modelsMap to the HOC via the models prop.
   <MyComponentConnected models={modelsMap} />,
   document.getElementById('app')
 );